+Fair value measurement is based upon quoted prices, if available.
+If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions, and other factors such as credit loss assumptions.
 Securities valued using Level 1 inputs include those traded on an active exchange, such as the New York Stock Exchange.
-In addition, Level 1 inputs include securities that are traded by dealers or brokers in active over-the-counter markets, such as U.S. Treasury and other U.S. government and agency mortgage-backed securities, municipal bonds, and corporate bonds.
+In addition, Level 1 inputs include securities that are traded by dealers or brokers in active over-the-counter markets, such as

+U.S. Treasury and other U.S. government and agency mortgage-backed securities, municipal bonds, and corporate bonds.
 Level 2 inputs include deferred annuity obligations due from the Corporation.
-Assets valued using Level 3 inputs include alternative investments.
+The Corporation does not have any assets or liabilities valued using Level 3 inputs.